MessageFlow-Vercom/azure-dev/Send-Email-SMS-Azure-Function-MessageFlow-NodeJS/README.md

 ### Configure Environment Variables in Azure

 1. Go to Azure Portal -> Your Function App
-2. Navigate to **Configuration -> Application settings**
+2. Navigate to **Settings -> Environment variables**
-3. Add two new application settings:
+3. Add two new application variables:
    - `RestApiApplicationKey` = your MessageFlow application key
    - `RestApiAuthorization` = your MessageFlow authorization key
 4. Click **Save**